-MRC Epidemiology Unit PhD students and scientists have taken part in inaugural Cambridge Festival, which due to the Covid pandemic was held online.
+MRC Epidemiology Unit PhD students and scientists took part in the inaugural Cambridge Festival, held online due to the Covid pandemic.
 The Cambridge Festival spanned the humanities and sciences, and featured over 350 free virtual events from Friday 26 March to Sunday 4 April.

 Involving people in research during the Covid-19 pandemic

 On Tuesday 30 March Unit scientists Dr Kirsten Rennie and Dr Rebecca Richards discussed with Unit Director Professor Nick Wareham how telehealth approaches are transforming the ways we are conducting research.
 Their presentations looked at the Fenland Covid-19 and SWiM-C studies as examples of how online platforms, devices and smartphone technology enabled researchers to continue research and engage with study participants whilst maintaining COVID-19 physical distancing.

 All in a day’s work for Unit PhD students